imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_MAX_SVG_CHECK_BYTES`: the maximum number of bytes imgproxy will read to recognize SVG files.
 If imgproxy is unable to recognize your SVG, try increasing this number.
 Default: `32768` (32KB)

-Requests to some image sources may go through too many redirects or even go to an infinity loop.
+Requests to some image sources may go through too many redirects or enter an infinite loop.
 You can limit the number of allowed redirects:

-* `IMGPROXY_MAX_REDIRECTS`: the max number of redirects imgproxy can follow while requesting the source image.
+* `IMGPROXY_MAX_REDIRECTS`: the max number of redirects imgproxy can follow while requesting the source image

 You can also specify a secret key to enable authorization with the HTTP `Authorization` header for use in production environments: